 Disintegrants used in pharmaceutical preparations

-What is disintegrating agents or disintegrators or disintegrants?
+What are disintegrants or disintegrating agents or disintegrators?

-Disintegrating agents or disintegrators or disintegrants are the substances which are added to an oral solid dosage form such as tablet, beads, pellet, granule as well as capsule to promote its rapid disintegration or break down into small particles after administration for facilitating rapid dissolution into GI fluid.
+Disintegrating agents or disintegrators or disintegrants are the substances that are added to an oral solid dosage form such as tablets, beads, pellets, granules as well as capsules to promote its rapid disintegration or break down into small particles after administration for facilitating rapid dissolution into GI fluid.

 Classification of Disintegrants